CyBeRoni/mi-poop-mail/README.md

 * exim:qualify_domain: - Domain to append to addresses when only a local_part is given
 * system:ssh_disabled - Whether or not to disable the ssh daemon (default: false)
 * system:timezone - What timezone to use
+* backup:increments: How many daily backup increments before a new full backup is made (default: 28)
+* backup:retain: How long backups are retained, formatted for 'date' (example and default: '8 weeks')
+* backup:openssl_key: aes-128-cbc key to encrypt backup tarballs with before uploading (128-bit hex)
+* backup:openssl_iv: see above, but iv
+* backup:bucket: what bucket to use (example: gs://my-mail-backup)
+* boto:gs_oauth2_refresh_token: the "gs_oauth2_refresh_token" setting from boto.cfg to access google cloud storage
+* boto:default_project_id: the "default_project_id" setting from boto.cfg to specify what GCS project to use

 Services
 --------